 For some CT scans, the table moves incrementally and stops when each scan (slice) is taken.
 For other CT scans, the table moves continuously during scanning; because the patient is moving in a straight line and the detectors are moving in a circle, the series of images appear to be taken in a spiral fashion around the patient—hence the term helical (spiral) CT.

 These same principles of tomographic imaging can also be applied to radionuclide scanning, in which the sensors for emitted radiation encircle the patient and computer techniques convert the sensor data into tomographic images; examples include single-photon emission CT (SPECT) and positron-emission tomography (PET).

 CT provides better differentiation between various soft-tissue densities than do x-rays.
 Because CT provides so much more information, it is preferred to conventional x-rays for imaging most intracranial, head and neck, spinal, intrathoracic, and intra-abdominal structures.
 Three-dimensional images of lesions can help surgeons plan surgery.

 CT is the most accurate study for detecting and localizing urinary calculi.

 CT may be done with or without IV contrast.

 IV contrast is used

-Oral or occasionally rectal contrast is used for abdominal imaging; sometimes gas is used to distend the lower GI tract and make it visible.
+Oral or occasionally rectal contrast is used for abdominal imaging; sometimes gas is used to distend the lower gastrointestinal (GI) tract and make it visible.
 Contrast in the GI tract helps distinguish the GI tract from surrounding structures.
-Standard oral contrast is barium-based, but low-osmolar iodinated contrast should be used when intestinal perforation is suspected
+Standard oral contrast is barium-based, but low-osmolar iodinated contrast should be used when intestinal perforation is suspected.

 The main disadvantages of virtual colonoscopy include